sebastian-zieba/PACMAN/joss/paper.md

 # Summary

-[comment]: <> (TODO: fix some of the references in text; would be nice if they were sorted chronologially when several are listed at once.)

-[comment]: <> (TODO: Maybe discuss advantage of space based data and why HST is so great? no systematics because no atmosphere, no atmosphere so no absorption in uv and water bands and no strong IR background.)

-[comment]: <> (TODO: Future work: maybe add staring mode reduction? idk if that's even implemented rn.)

 The Hubble Space Telescope (HST) has become the preeminent workhorse facility for the characterization of extrasolar planets.
 Launched in 1990 and never designed for the observations of exoplanets, the STIS spectrograph on HST was used in 2002 to detect the first atmosphere ever discovered on a planet outside of our solar system [@Charbonneau2002].

-[comment]: <> (With the deactivation of the Spitzer Space Telescope in 2020, )

 HST has currently the two most powerful operating tools in space to characterize exoplanets over a broad spectral range:
 The Space Telescope Imaging Spectrograph (STIS; installed in 1997) in the UV and the Wide Field Camera 3 (WFC3; installed in 2009) in the Near Infrared (NIR).